MrIdrisAbdulrahman/Maven_Movies_SQL_Project_2/README.md

 ### Running the project:
-1 -- MySQL Workbench or similar is need.
+1 -- MySQL Workbench or similar is needed.
 2 -- Use the "create_mavenmovies.sql" database file to read data to the project script.